 Gabriel Wilensky has done a phenomenal job in tracing the role of Christian anti-Semitism, specifically the role of the Roman Catholic Church, in the persecution of the Jewish people.
 His work reveals the foundation of myths, legends, and stereotypes about Jews that were bandied about throughout the ancient world to the modern-day era and he shows the dire consequences of these falsified stories and myths, culminating in the Holocaust.

 For scholars of this time period, I can see using Wilensky’s book as a reader for undergraduates who are new to the topic of the long history of anti-Semitism, particularly since the work also features many pictures and charts which would help to reinforce the anti-Jewish images so prevalent throughout these time periods.
 I believe students would find Wilensky’s work to be persuasive in its argumentation, and it would provide an excellent source for class debates on the role of anti-Judaism versus more modern versions of anti-Semitism and how all of these varieties of attacking Jews were utilized by the Nazi regime to convince others of the need to annihilate the Jewish people.
 Wilensky’s work will contribute to the ongoing debates of the role of organized religion in bringing about the greatest tragedy of the 20th century.

 Fuel for Thought

-Fuel for Thought: Ideas to power a better world shows readers what factors are detrimental to human progress and the well-being of society, and makes far-reaching recommendations of things parents, educators, policy-makers and any intellectually-minded people can do to make the world a better place.
+Fuel for Thought: Ideas to Revolutionize our Lives, Improve Civilization, and Build a Better World shows readers what factors are detrimental to human progress and the well-being of society, and makes far-reaching recommendations of things parents, educators, policy-makers and any intellectually-minded people can do to make the world a better place.